MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 3.  **Manage Teams Essentials.** Similar to the free version of Microsoft Teams, you have a limited admin role as the first person to sign up for Teams Essentials in your organization.
 You can add and remove team members and specify whether anyone can invite another members with this role, but you won't have  advanced administrative capabilities or access to the Microsoft Teams admin center.

-## Limits and specifications for Microsoft Teams Essentials

-This section describes some of the limits and specifications that apply to Teams Essentials.

-### How does Microsoft Teams Essentials compare to other Microsoft Teams plans?
+## How does Microsoft Teams Essentials compare to other Microsoft Teams plans?

 The following table lists the major Microsoft Teams features available across plans.
 Certain caveats apply.
 See the footnotes for further information.
 This table may change without notice.
 For the most up-to-date, complete list of features, visit  [Microsoft Teams service description](/office365/servicedescriptions/teams-service-description).